 26

-The story revolves around the everyday adventures of six high school girls attending an unnamed school in Japan.
-Among them is Chiyo Mihama, a child prodigy facing challenges as she tries to fit in with classmates who are five years older than her.
+The narrative follows the daily escapades of six high school girls attending an unnamed school in Japan.
+Central to the story is Chiyo Mihama, a brilliant child prodigy navigating the ups and downs of school life with classmates who are considerably older than her.

 ActionComedyEcchi